evanwill/refine-lessons/advanced_api.md

 Notice that the preview now shows `null` for the output.
 A Jython expression in Refine must have a `return` statement to add the output to the new cells in the transformation.
 Replace `value` with `return value`, simply copying the current cells.
-The basic GREL variables can be used, however use brackets instead of periods in Jython, for example GREL `cells['last'].value` would be Jython `cells['last']['value']`.
+The basic GREL variables can be used in Jython by substituting brackets instead of periods, for example GREL `cells['last'].value` would be Jython `cells['last']['value']`.

 ![jython expression](images/refine-jython.png)